 |3||Open an account with bet365 today and claim your 100% Deposit Bonus.
 T&Cs apply.T & C Apply||Review||Visit|

-Mickelson at 100/1 is a great punt opportunity.
+Mickelson at 75/1 is a great punt opportunity.
 Phil has won the PGA Championship in the past (2005) and has a whole slew of top 10’s.
-He’s quietly been playing some pretty solid golf over the past two months without really getting into the hunt on a Sunday.
+He hasn’t had his best stuff in the past few months after starting the year very well, including a win at Pebble Beach.

 How To Bet On The PGA Championship in Canada